govuk-one-login/life-events-platform/doc/architecture/architecture.md

 ## Load/Volumes

 We're currently working with a limited data set of notifications of death.
 Using ONS data, we've worked out what an "average" day looks like, and are targetting ~3,000 notifications a day.

-We're currently working with one data acquirer, and one data supplier, as well as na internal mock acquirer, so the total data volumes are relatively low currently.
+We're currently working with one data acquirer, and one data supplier, as well as an internal mock acquirer, so the total data volumes are relatively low currently.